Recently a friend of mine grilled me on my morning routine.

 I do.
 So does my dog.

-Each morning at the bottom of the stairwell my chocolate lab, Bally, is waiting for me.
-We do a little ritual where I pet him and rub his belly, then he goes back to bed and I begin my writing routine.
+We do a little ritual where I pet her and rub her belly, then she goes back to bed and I begin my writing routine.

 It starts with drinking a cold glass of water mixed with greens powder, vitamin C, and glutamine.
 This keeps me from getting sick on my constant travels.
 Then I pour a giant glass of water, fill it with ice, and sit down at my computer.